Eleven Month Snapshot: Alexandra

 We look forward to enjoying our first summer together as a family of four.
 Importantly, we look forward to celebrating our first Father’s Day as a family of four this weekend!
 It will be fun!
 This month has been full of some really exciting changes and Alex will, for sure, continue to really keep us on our toes.
 We love our girls and we are embracing it all, and we feel extremely blessed!

-A few highlights from Alex’s tenth month include:
+A few highlights from Alex’s eleventh month include:

 -she started walking, which is exciting and terrifying at the same time!
 It is quite amazing seeing a little person walking around our home!